YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 .. parsed-literal::
    $gtmdir/$gtmver/o/utf8*($gtmdir/$gtmver/r $gtmdir/r) $gtm_dist/plugin/o/utf8($gtm_dist/plugin/r) $gtm_dist/libgtmutil.so $gtm_dist

 Note that gtmprofile sets $gtm_dist in UTF-8 mode to the utf8 subdirectory of the YottaDB installation directory.
-If you have installed any plugins that include shared libraries, gtmprofile script includes those.
-For example, with the POSIX and ZLIB plugins installed on a 64-bit platform, gtmdir set to /home/jdoe1 and YottaDB installed in /opt/yottadb/V1.10, gtmprofile would set gtmroutines to:
+If you have installed any plugins that include shared libraries, the gtmprofile script includes those.
+For example, with the POSIX and ZLIB plugins installed on a 64-bit platform, gtmdir set to /home/jdoe1 and YottaDB installed in /opt/yottadb/r1.10, gtmprofile would set gtmroutines to:

 .. parsed-literal::
-   /home/jdoe1/.yottadb/V1.10/o*(/home/jdoe1/.yottadb/V1.10/r /home/jdoe1/.yottadb/r) /usr/lib/yottadb/V1.10/plugin/o/_POSIX.so /usr/lib/yottadb/V1.10/plugin/o/_ZLIB.so /usr/lib/yottadb/V1.10/plugin/o(/usr/lib/yottadb/V1.10/plugin/r) /usr/lib/yottadb/V1.10/libgtmutil.so /usr/lib/yottadb/V1.10
+   /home/jdoe1/.yottadb/r1.10/o*(/home/jdoe1/.yottadb/r1.10/r /home/jdoe1/.yottadb/r) /usr/lib/yottadb/r1.10/plugin/o/_POSIX.so /usr/lib/yottadb/r1.10/plugin/o/_ZLIB.so /usr/lib/yottadb/r1.10/plugin/o(/usr/lib/yottadb/r1.10/plugin/r) /usr/lib/yottadb/r1.10/libgtmutil.so /usr/lib/yottadb/r1.10

 .. note::
    This scenario of sourcing gtmprofile is only for the sake of example.
 Consult your system administrator before implementing gtmprofile for a multi-user environment.